ponymessenger/use-prosemirror/README.md

 ## Usage

-This is all you need started:
+This is all you need to get started:

 ```javascript
 import 'prosemirror-view/style/prosemirror.css';